6 Best Renters Insurance Companies in New Hampshire of 2025

 Renters insurance in New Hampshire generally provides four types of protection:

 • Personal property damage: If your personal property is damaged, renters insurance covers the cost of the damage up to your policy's limits.
-Covered causes are specifically named in your policy, such as fire, wind, or theft.
+Your policy specifically names covered causes such as fire, wind, or theft.

 • Personal liability: If someone is injured or their property is damaged, and you’re blamed, your policy will cover liability costs, including legal expenses.
 A standard renters insurance policy includes up to $100,000 in liability coverage.